DragonStrike Instruction Booklet |

 But I digress.

-DragonStrike was a fantasy board game and100% complete role-playing system.
+DragonStrike was a fantasy board game and a 100% complete role-playing system.

 That's right, DragonStrike was a role-playing system.
 It was a good one, too.